yugabyte/yugabyte-db/docs/content/preview/admin/yb-admin.md

 * By default, the transaction tablet leaders will not respect these preferred zones and will be balanced across all nodes.
 In the transaction path, there is a roundtrip from the user to the transaction status tablet serving the transaction - if the leader closest to the user is used rather than forcing a roundtrip to the preferred zone, then there will be efficiency improvements.

-* Leader blacklisted nodes will not host any leaders irrespective of their preference.
+* Leader blacklisted nodes don't host any leaders irrespective of their preference.

 * affinitized_leaders in cluster configuration may be replaced with multi_affinitized_leaders.